 A career in phlebotomy can be extremely rewarding and offer endless opportunities for growth, both in salary and position.
-It’s one of the first jobs many people in the medical field go for.
-Nurses and many doctors start out as phlebotomists, because they can continue their schooling while working.
+It’s one of the first jobs many people in the medical field.
+Nurses and many doctors start out as phlebotomists because they can continue their schooling while working.

 Others enjoy the field of phlebotomy so much, they make a career out of it entirely, and that on its own can be rewarding, too, as you’re helping people every single day.
 But, if you’ve completed your training recently (and perhaps even received your additional certification), there’s a good chance you’re looking for a job in phlebotomy.

 While now is a great time to be looking, as the need for quality phlebotomists is stronger than ever, it’s not always as easy as we’d like it to be to find a job right away once we’ve completed schooling.
 So, when it comes to finding an entry level job, the best thing you can do is pour a lot of effort into your resume.
 A quality resume can be the difference between getting a great job, and getting no offers at all.

 It’s important to keep in mind that because phlebotomy is such a popular career, it’s likely that potential employers receive anywhere from dozens to hundreds of applications at any given time.
 Those stats aren’t meant to deter you from applying.
 Rather, it just goes to show how important it is that you have a resume that stands out, and will get you, and your skills noticed.

 Let’s take a look at different sections of what a potential phlebotomist resume should look like, and how you can make the most of it to get the call for an interview hopefully.